-Accessed via a ten minute speedboat ride, Kurumba is located close to the airport island of Hulhulé and is about five kilometers from the capital island, Malé.
-The island is just 500 x 250 meters in size, so you’ll never be far from the beach.
+Accessed via a ten-minute speedboat ride, Kurumba is located close to the airport island of Hulhulé and is about 5 km (3 miles) from the capital island, Malé.
+The island is just 500 x 250 meters (1,600 ft x 820 ft) in size, so you’ll never be far from the beach.

 Food and drink

-Eight restaurants and three bars can be found on site serving a variety of cuisines and beverages, including local Maldivian, Italian, Indian, Japanese, Middle Eastern and Oriental dishes.
-Pastries and light snacks are available during the day from Thila and the café, while breakfast is served at Vihamana, including freshly baked bread, waffles and omelets.
+Seven restaurants, three bars and one shisha lounge can be found on site serving a variety of cuisines and beverages, including local Maldivian, seafood, Arabic, Indian, Thai and Japanese dishes.
+Pastries and light snacks are available during the day from Thila and the café, while breakfast is served at Vihamanaa, including freshly baked bread, waffles and omelets.

-For drinks, Kandu is an open-air bar with an overwater deck where you can enjoy fine wines and live entertainment, Athiri is the place to go for cocktails on the beach and Kalhu is a modern karaoke bar.
+For drinks, Kandu is an open-air bar with an overwater deck where you can enjoy fine wines and live entertainment, Athiri is the place to go for cocktails on the beach and Fez, a shisha lounge.

 The resort can cater for most dietary requirements if informed in advance, including vegan, vegetarian and gluten free.
 Another bonus is that those staying on an all-inclusive basis are welcome to dine in any of the resort's restaurants, which is often not the case at other properties.